Table of contents |

 Example: Salt solution, sugar solution, Air.

-Fundamental units are those units which can neither be derived from one another nor can be further resolved into any other units.
+Fundamental units are those units that can neither be derived from one another nor can be further resolved into any other units.

 The International System of Units (in French Le Systeme International d’Unites– abbreviated as SI) was established by the 11th General Conference on Weights and Measures (CGPM from Conference Generale des Poids at Measures).
 The SI system has seven base units.